 Keep up to date with the trend towards clean energy, electric vehicles, and efficiency.
 Discover how you an take advantage of the new incentives and programs!

-4 Hours of CEU Credit
+4 Hours of CEU Credit for any licensee

 Plus you may attend any sessions in the Full Conference

 Increasing Efficiency in Buildings : Commercial, Residential, Government Speakers: Earth Advantage, Oregon Department of Energy, Energy Trust of Oregon.

 Learn the benefits and requirements of the Home Energy Score.
 Keep up with the new Oregon code changes and how to adapt to requirements.
 Includes incentives and funding for cities, builders, and nonprofit and for profit businesses.

 Aaron Salvesen, of Salvesen Custom Home Design and Construction.
 With two decades of experience in residential construction, Aaron takes pride in being a third generation contractor.
 Before moving to Bend, he built high end homes with his father in the state of Washington.
 As a business owner and now a father himself, Aaron listens to his clients and personally guides them through the home building process.